AtanuGpt/AskYourCsv.AI/README.md

-# Using LangChain's CSV-Agent package
+# Using LangChain's CSV-Agent, OpenAI and Streamlit

 ## AskYourCsv.AI
 Upload your .CSV file straight start asking question on the document.
 I have also provided a sample csv file for testing purpose.